 Video by Parker Crane, Luke Thibault, Jetta Rae Robertson, Keith Brower Brown, and Maren Poitras

-Join East Bay DSA to Fight for Single-Payer Healthcare!
+Join East Bay DSA to Fight for California Single-Payer Healthcare!

-East Bay DSA is organizing block-by-block to build a mass movement for single-payer healthcare in California.
-Since our campaign kick-off on February 25th, we've trained more than 250 canvassers to knock on their neighbors doors, bring in more volunteers, and spread the word about SB 562, the Healthy California Act, which would establish a single-payer healthcare system in California.
+East Bay DSA is organizing block-by-block to build a mass movement for California single-payer healthcare.
+Since our campaign kick-off on February 25, we've trained more than 250 canvassers to knock on their neighbors doors, bring in more volunteers, and spread the word about SB 562, the Healthy California Act, which would establish a single-payer healthcare system in California.

 East Bay DSA members and supporters have knocked on thousands of doors in the East Bay, resulting in more than 1,600 people pledging their support for single-payer.
 But we're not stopping there.
 We're in this for the long haul, which means we're going to keep holding big canvass events to train ordinary people who are ready to fight for healthcare as a human right.
 If you believe in a just healthcare system that puts people over profit, join us!

 Across the state, California DSA chapters have joined The Campaign for a Healthy California, a coalition of more than 50 labor and grassroots groups led by the California Nurses Association in support of the Healthy California Act, SB 562, which would make California single-payer healthcare a reality (text of the bill).

 Single-payer healthcare guarantees full coverage to all California residents and protects healthcare as a human right.
 All healthcare would be covered — doctors visits, prescriptions, procedures, mental health, vision, and dental — with zero co-pays, deductibles, or premiums.
 Moreover, all California residents would be covered, regardless of age, income, or preexisting conditions, or marital, work, or immigration status.